Timeline of the Jyllands-Posten Muhammad cartoons controversy

 Labour strikes began in Pakistan the following month, and several organizations criticized the Danish government.
 More protests occurred in January 2006, and later that month a boycott of Danish goods began.

 Comedian Omar Marzouk ridicules Muhammad as he defends freedom of speech.
 Several countries withdrew their ambassadors to Denmark, and widespread protests, some of them violent, began.
 The protests continued in February.
 In Damascus, Syria, both the Norwegian embassy and a building containing the Danish, Swedish, and Chilean embassies were stormed and set on fire by protesters.
 In Beirut, thousands of people protested on the streets, and the Danish General Consulate was stormed and set on fire.
-As of 2 March 2006, at least 139 people have died primarily during riots stemming from protests.
+As of February 2006, at least 139 people have died primarily during riots stemming from protests, with higher estimates being close to 250.
 On 1 January 2010, a man was shot whilst attempting to kill Kurt Westergaard, one of the original cartoonists.